ircam-ismm/sc-components/README.md

 npm run doc
 ```

-Alongside the docs, which already helps to develop and fix most issues, the `tests` directory allows to isolate test cases that would not fit in the docs.
+Alongside the docs, which already helps in development, the `tests` directory allows to isolate edge-cases that would not fit into the docs.

 ```sh
 npm install